About

 Our story

-Archively.AI grew out of years of work with libraries, university archives, and heritage institutions.
-The same problems kept coming up: OCR that never quite worked, cataloging software that forced a single workflow, and export formats that pretended standards compliance meant a CSV dump.
+Archively grew out of years of work with libraries, university archives, and heritage institutions.
+The same problems kept coming up: text extraction that never quite worked, cataloging software that forced a single workflow, and export formats that treated standards compliance as a CSV dump.

-We started with the hardest part: a standards-first data model and a multi-tenant architecture that could host a city archive and a specialist research library side by side, without cross-contamination.
-Around that we built an AI pipeline that drafts instead of decides, and a UI that treats curators as the experts they are.
+We started with the hardest part: a standards-first data model that lets a city archive and a specialist research library run side by side without their collections, branding, or policies touching.
+Around it we built an AI pipeline that drafts instead of decides, and an interface that treats curators as the experts they are.

 Standards over lock-in.